Export Control Frequently Asked Questions

 The ITAR item will require a DSP license, depending on the purpose of the export; the EAR item may require a separate license if controlled under the EAR.
 EAR items incorporated into ITAR items may lose their EAR identity, resulting in the entire item getting classified under ITAR.
 ITAR items incorporated into EAR-controlled or otherwise non-licensable items (No License Required) render the entire assembly ITAR, by virtue of the “see-through” rule under the ITAR regulations.

-A: Yes.
+Yes.
 All imported items are subject to U.S. Customs regulations, and may have Customs duty and reporting requirements.
 Importing items listed on the USML requires an ITAR license, unless certain specific exemptions are met.
-Additionally, a license may be required in the event that you are importing Nuclear Regulatory Commission regulated items, or items from an embargoed country (currently Cuba, Iran, North Korea, and Syria).
+Additionally, a license may be required in the event that you are importing Nuclear Regulatory Commission regulated items, or items from an embargoed country (currently Cuba, Iran, North Korea, and the Crimea, Donetsk, & Luhansk - Regions of Ukraine).

-A: In some cases, yes.
-Assuming the Fundamental Research Exclusion (FRE) applies to the activity in which EAR-classified equipment is being accessed and the foreign national is only using the equipment, generally speaking no license is required.
-However, there are some narrow exceptions to this rule: access to a) certain levels of advanced cryptographic functionality and source code; b) proprietary third party “use” and “development” technology pertaining to research equipment if the equipment itself is dual use controlled; or if they are c) operating, installing (including on-site installation), maintaining (checking), repairing, overhauling, and refurbishing the equipment.
-If there is an ITAR item in the laboratory, access to that item will need to be restricted (please see 2.3 below).
+In some cases, yes.
+Assuming the equipment is being accessed and the foreign national is only using the equipment, generally speaking no license is required.
+However, there are some exceptions to this rule: access to a) certain levels of advanced technology, including but not limited to, cryptographic functionality and source code; b) proprietary third party “use” and “development” technology pertaining to research equipment if the equipment itself is dual use controlled; or if they are c) operating, installing (including on-site installation), maintaining (checking), repairing, overhauling, and refurbishing the equipment.
+If there is an ITAR item or technical data the laboratory, access to that item or technical data must be restricted.

-A: In some cases, this will also be licensable.
-Providing controlled data pertaining to “use” and development” technology to a foreign national or providing access to ITAR technical data (even if such data is not intended to be used) will require license review.
+In some cases, this will also be licensable.
+Providing data pertaining to the “use” and development” of a controlled technology to a foreign national or providing access to ITAR technical data (even if such data is not intended to be used) will require license review.

 ITAR technical data is defined as information which is required for the design, development, production, manufacture, assembly, operation, repair, testing, maintenance, or modification of defense articles; this can be in the form of blueprints, drawings, photographs, plans, instructions, or documentation.
-This also includes 600-series items controlled by the CCL, information covered by an invention secrecy order, or software directly related to a defense article.
+This also includes 600-series items (items previously categorized as ITAR) controlled by the CCL, information covered by an invention secrecy order, or software directly related to a defense article.

 However, if you’ve invented the item you should work with the Export Control and International Compliance office as well as the Intellectual Property and Licensing group within Advantage regarding potential controls and next steps.

-A: When presenting research results abroad, attending professional conferences etc., as long as what is being presented is the result of 'fundamental research' intended for publication or to be published (without the requirement for prior review or approval), there should not be an export license requirement.
-If you depart from this framework and present in any form data which is proprietary to another party, or restricted by the sponsor’s contract or funding mechanism, then the 'fundamental research', education, and conference exclusions no longer apply.
+When presenting research results abroad, attending professional conferences etc., as long as what is being presented is the result of 'fundamental research' intended for publication or to be published (without the requirement for prior approval), there should not be an export license requirement.
+If you present data which is proprietary to another party, or restricted by the sponsor’s contract, then the 'fundamental research', education, and conference exclusions no longer apply.

 Note: When you are presenting at a professional conference, that conference must be open to the interested public or those normally associated with the academic or professional subject at hand and not closed to participation in a way that is contrary to the premise of placing 'fundamental research' results in the public domain.

-A: Yes, with several exceptions.
-If, for example, you happen to have export controlled technical data on your laptop (i.e. proprietary data which is not published or intended for publication and the result of fundamental research), then traveling outside of the Unites States with your laptop could require an export license, depending on its EAR or ITAR classification and your destination.
+Yes, with several exceptions.
+If, for example, you happen to have export controlled technical data on your laptop, then traveling outside of the Unites States with your laptop could require an export license, depending on its export classification and your destination.
 In general, it is best practice not to travel with a laptop or other portable device containing such controlled data; it is recommended to either remove the data prior to travel or to travel with a clean device.

-Reminder: If you have an active Technology Control Plan (TCP) you are required to notify the Export Compliance Officer prior to travel.
+Reminder: If you have an active Technology Control Plan (TCP) you are required to notify the ECIC Office prior to travel.

-A: If EAR (dual use) controlled, such items may or may not require a license or qualify for license exceptions, such as the Tools of Trade exception, and therefore require prior classification and review by the Export Control and International Compliance office.
-If the item is ITAR controlled, a license is almost always required, and the Export Control and International Compliance office will apply for an export license on your behalf.
+If EAR (dual use) controlled, such items may or may not require a license or qualify for license exceptions, such as the Tools of Trade exception, and therefore require prior classification and review by the Export Control and International Compliance office.
+If the item is ITAR controlled, a license is most likely required, and the Export Control and International Compliance office will apply for an export license on your behalf.

-A: The Office of Foreign Assets Control (OFAC) regulations pertaining to transactions with these countries vary by country.
-These regulations address not only export, but a much broader spectrum of activity (e.g., imports, financial transactions, or providing a service) that OFAC restricts absent specific or general license approval.
+The Office of Foreign Assets Control (OFAC) regulations that address not only export, but a much broader spectrum of activity (e.g., imports, financial transactions, or providing a service) that OFAC requires specific or general license approval.

-Hence, when contemplating any research or transactional activity with one of these OFAC countries or foreign nationals known to reside in these countries, contact the Export Compliance Officer for assistance before proceeding.
+When contemplating any research or transactional activity with one of these OFAC countries or foreign nationals known to reside in these countries, contact the Export Control and International Compliance Office for assistance before proceeding.

 Try a different browser, clear your cache and cookies, and/or ensure your password does not contain these, @, #, $, *, specific special characters.